How to Check That Facebook’s Pixel is Installed and Working

 Open the scraper and click on Configuration at the top.
 In this menu, click Custom and start a new Search.

-Starting a Search in Screaming Spider
+Starting A Search In Screaming Spider

 In the filters list, set one as Contains and type in Facebook Pixel Code.
 You can set up a different filter if you like, such as your Pixel ID, to make sure it doesn't catch pages like, say, this blog post, where that text is in the text of the post.